loveliukai/myProject/readme.txt

-﻿git is a version comtrol system. git is a free system
+﻿Git is a distributed version comtrol system.
+Git is a free software.